Hello and welcome to Relate

-Relate is a national federated charity with over 70 years experience of supporting the nation’s relationships.
+Relate is a national federated charity with 75 years' experience of supporting the nation’s relationships.

 Relate is governed by a Board of Trustees, all of them volunteers, who are deeply committed to realising our vision of a future in which healthy and happy relationships form the heart of a thriving society.

 Our CEO is Ruth Sutherland.

 Relate is a member of The Relationships Alliance, a consortium of four charities – OnePlusOne, Relate, Marriage Care and the Tavistock Centre for Couple Relationships – with the aim of raising awareness of the importance of strong and stable relationships as a basis for a thriving society.

 Cary L. Cooper is Distinguished Professor of Organizational Psychology and Health.
 He is the author/editor of over 120 books (on occupational stress, women at work and industrial and organizational psychology), has written over 400 scholarly articles for academic journals, and is a frequent contributor to national newspapers, TV and radio.

 Professor Cooper is also the President of the Institute of Welfare, President of the British Association of Counselling and Psychotherapy, President of RELATE, a national Ambassador of The Samaritans, and a Patron of Anxiety UK.